andyyu2004/bit/README.md

 Clone repository and build using the cargo package manager.

+The following should all be performed from within the cloned directory.

 `cargo b --release`

 To run, you can either use cargo as above `cargo r --release -- [<bit args>...]`.
-Alternatively, you can install `bit` locally as a binary using `cargo install --path .`.
+Alternatively, you can install `bit` locally as a binary using `cargo install --path bit`.